-Despite the popularity of and platforms, Asus has reiterated its commitment to make Windows 7 tablets in future.
+Despite the popularity of Android and iOS platforms, Asus has reiterated its commitment to make Windows 7 tablets in future.
 The Taiwan-based company also believes that Windows 7 is strong enough to withstand the Android and iOS onslaught.

 “We’re making Windows 7 tablets because we still get a lot of inquiries from corporates and end users who are just used to Windows,” Asus’ product management specialist Julie Cheng was quoted by a website as saying.